 On the northern shoulder of the offensive the 6th SS-Panzerarmee attacked over five so called Rollbahnen.
 The roads, often single-file and filled with mire, were completely unsuitable for heavy traffic, let alone the movement of entire armies which resulted in enormous traffic jams.
 Spearheading the attack of Leibstandarte was Kampfgruppe Peiper commanded by Joachim Peiper.
 KG Peiper made its way over Rollbahn D in direction of Werbomont to Baugnez via Büllingen1 and Faymonville.
 At Baugnez crossroads just south of Malmedy a tragedy took place: 84 POWs were shot in cold blood on 17 December.

 In search of a crossing over the Amblève river, the Kampfgruppe moved towards Stavelot where a bridge was successfully captured on the 18th.
-KG Knittel and multiple Königstiger of sSS-PzAbt 501 joined Peiper here.
-Travelling along the west bank, Trois Ponts was reached, but all three road bridges were blown by its defenders, blocking the route to Werbomont.
+The reconnaissance group, Schnelle Gruppe Knittel, and multiple Königstiger of sSS-PzAbt 501 joined Peiper here.
+Travelling along the west bank, Trois Ponts was reached, but the road bridges were blown by its defenders, blocking the route to Werbomont.
 The drive westward was continued in direction of La Gleize.
 At Cheneux the bridge was found intact, but the convoy was strafed by P-47 Thunderbolts, severely delaying their advance.
 When approaching the bridge over the Lienne near Habiémont, it too was blown.
 On the same day a regiment of 30th Infantry Division made its way to Stavelot and Peiper now faced the risk of being cut off from resupplies and reinforcements.

-In November 1951, the tank was subsequently moved to its currently place with help of the Belgian army .
-September 1970 saw the lifting of the tiger onto a more solidly build underground.
-Monsieur Gérard Gregoire bought a piece of a Panther’s 7,5 cm barrel which was attached to the severed barrel in 1975, giving the tank a more authentic look , .
+In November 1951, the tank was subsequently moved to its currently place with help of the Belgian army.
+September 1970 saw the lifting of the tiger onto a more solidly built underground.
+Monsieur Gérard Gregoire bought a piece of a Panther’s 7,5 cm barrel which was attached to the severed barrel in 1975, giving the tank a more authentic look.

 Some people might assume the barrel on display at the museum is an original piece from 213, but this is untrue.
 After inquiring at the museum, I learned this is actually a piece of a Panther gun.